 You’ll notice when you gently hold him that his heart beats very rapidly, and his ideal body temperature ranges between 99 and 103 degrees Fahrenheit (Approx 37 degrees Celsius).

-Good Guinea Pig Care is Keeping Your Piggeh Happy!
+Top Guinea Pig Care Will Keep Your Piggy Happy!

 Guinea Pig Care